-Contrary to the title, these delicious fries are anything but dirty.
-They get their name from their appearance which can be somewhat cluttered looking!
-They make an excellent finger food or snack to be served on game nights.
-Make sure you serve plenty of cold dips, ice-cold drinks, and pass the napkins!
+Contrary to the title, these delicious dirty fries are anything but dirty.
+They get their name from their appearance, which can be somewhat cluttered-looking!
+Then, they make an excellent finger food or snack to be served on game nights.
+However, ensure you have plenty of cold dips and ice-cold drinks, and pass the napkins!

 They are not just reserved for snacks and entertaining, however.
-They also make a fabulous side dish for the family, going very well served alongside most grilled meats and poultry.
-We enjoy them with hot dogs or chicken burgers.
+Then, they also make a fabulous side dish for the family, going very well served alongside most grilled meats and poultry.
+We also enjoy them with hot dogs or chicken burgers.

 Let us face it, they are just plain delicious with everything!

-You can amp up the flavours by adding spicy flavours such as raw or pickled jalapeno peppers, banana peppers, or even chopped tomatoes.
+Additionally, you can amp up the flavors by adding spicy ingredients such as raw or pickled jalapeno peppers, banana peppers, or even chopped tomatoes.

-These dirty fries are seriously going to become a real family favourite!
-Loaded with flavours, and textures you can make them as naughty or as nice as you like, simply by swapping out to lower calorie/fat ingredients, such as turkey bacon, or low-fat cheese.
-We always enjoy them full-on full fat.
-And why not!
+These dirty fries are seriously going to become a real family favorite!
+Loaded with flavors and textures, you can make them as naughty or as nice as you like, simply by swapping out higher calorie/fat ingredients, such as turkey bacon or low-fat cheese.
+Also, we always enjoy them full-on full fat.
+Then why not!
 In for a penny, in for a pound!
 Enjoy!

 - 1 (4 serving size) bag of frozen french fries